The short answer is yes, equity release is safe.

 Equity Release Council standards

-Through their statement of principles, rules and guidance, the Equity Release Council sets the standards that advisers and product providers must abide by.
+The Equity Release Council sets the standards that advisers and product providers must abide by.
 Members must:

 - Act in good faith and promote public confidence